Text Normalization: Unicode Forms, Case Folding & Whitespace Handling for NLP

 if self.strip_accents:

-text = unicodedata.normalize('NFD', text)
+text = unicodedata.normalize("NFD", text)

-text = ''.join(c for c in text
+text = "".join(c for c in text if unicodedata.category(c) != "Mn")

 # Recompose after stripping

-if self.unicode_form in ('NFC', 'NFKC'):
+if self.unicode_form in ("NFC", "NFKC"):

-text = unicodedata.normalize('NFC', text)
+text = unicodedata.normalize("NFC", text)

 # Step 3: Case normalization